microvac/borobudur/docs/source/app.rst

 Simplest borobudur app
 =====================================
-The very simplest borobudur application requires 3 files, (yes, it sucks)
+The very simplest borobudur application requires a minimum of 3 files, (yes, it sucks)

-You can generate these file by these commands
+You can generate these files by these commands:
     .. code-block:: text

         mkdir test
         cd test
         borobudur create_simples

+Then, you create these three files:

 __init__.py:
     .. code-block:: python